colman423/phase-timeline-challenge/README.md

 - [V] Clicking or dragging on the Ruler updates the Current Time and Playhead position
 - [ ] Horizontal scrolling of the Ruler is synchronized with the Keyframe List
-- [ ] Ruler length visually represents the total Duration (`1ms = 1px`)
+- [V] Ruler length visually represents the total Duration (`1ms = 1px`)
-- [ ] Ruler length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)
+- [V] Ruler length updates only after specific actions on Duration input (losing focus, pressing Enter, using arrow keys, or clicking up/down buttons)

 ### 4. Track List Behavior